Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

         Example: Ibeji's endpoint can be found through service discovery.
 - Freyja - Syncing signals to the cloud:
     - If a user wishes to integrate their scenario with Azure, which image would I need to pull to enable Freyja to sync to the cloud?

+### Development Environments

+#### Eclipse Ankaios Orchestrator

+If you have decided to use Ankaios, you will find an easy to use development environment in the subfolder [eclipse-ankaios](./eclipse-ankaios/eclipse-ankaios-dev/README.md), which you can use for all maestro challenges.

+#### Eclipse BlueChi Orchestrator

+If you have decided to use BlueChi, you will find an easy to use development environment in the subfolder [eclipse-bluechi](./eclipse-bluechi/README.md), which you can use for all maestro challenges.

 ## Need to know
 - You need basic knowledge about containerization technologies and tools (e.g. Docker, Podman), but if you have not dealt with it yet, don't worry, just check out a little tutorial (https://docs.docker.com/get-started/) to get a basic understanding of containers and you are prepared.